google-pay/live-integrations-adyen/README.md

 ## Running the server
 1. `npm i`
 2. `mv .env.example .env`
-3. Add your Adyen API key to the `.env` file
+3. Add your Adyen API key and secret to the `.env` file
 4. `npm start` to run the server

 ## Testing